 The CWDS Procurement Glossary, located in Attachment III-F, provides a list of terms and their definitions used in this RFO and SOW.

 The Bidders’ Library contains reference materials, web links, and other documents to support this RFO.
 The Vendor is strongly advised to review the information in the Bidders’ Library.
-To access the Bidders’ Library, the Vendor must first complete and submit Attachment II-Q Bidders’ Library Access Authorization Form to CWDSProcurements@osi.ca.gov.
-For information on accessing the Bidders’ Library, refer to the Attachment II-P CWS-NS Bidders’ Library Access Guide.
+To access the Bidders’ Library, the Vendor must follow the instructions identified on the CWDS website under the Bidders’ Library section which can be found at https://cwds.ca.gov/vendors.

 Note: Items in the Bidders’ Library may be updated at any time.
 The State is not required to issue an addendum to the RFO in order to update items in the Bidders’ Library.
 Therefore, it is the Vendor’s responsibility to regularly check the Bidders’ Library for updates.
 Any questions concerning the Bidders’ Library must be directed to the Procurement Official identified on page 1 of the RFO.